1919 Manchester Rusholme by-election: Result

+Aftermath

 The relative success of the Labour Party in such a constituency encouraged them to field candidates in further Unionist/Liberal marginals rather than seek to reconstruct the Progressive Alliance.

-Aftermath

 Thorpe sat until his defeat by the Liberals in 1923.
 His son Jeremy Thorpe, became Leader of the Liberal Party.
 Dunstan continued to be unsuccessful in his bid to enter Parliament.
 Pringle made a successful return to the House in 1922, winning Penistone for the Liberals.
 Crewdson was later adopted as the National Party's prospective candidate for North Norfolk, before being adopted by the Unionists after the National Party was wound up.
-The result at the following general election saw the Liberals regain second place;